Jon Berti Player Props: Marlins vs. Braves

 Jon Berti At The Plate

-- Berti has three doubles, two home runs and four walks while hitting .224.
+- Berti is hitting .229 with three doubles, two home runs and four walks.

-- In 21 games played this year, he has hit a homer in two of them.
+- He has homered in two of 22 games played this year, and in 2.6% of his plate appearances.

-- In five games this year (23.8%), Berti has picked up an RBI, including two games with multiple runs batted in.
+- Berti has driven in a run in five games this year (22.7%), including two games with multiple runs batted in.

-- In eight of 21 games this season, he has scored, including multiple runs once.
+- In eight of 22 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.